Learn how to play one of the world's oldest and most iconic games.

 The dominoes are shuffled and each player draws a certain number of dominoes, depending on the number of players.
 In a two-player game, each player would draw seven dominoes.

-Each player takes turns placing one of their dominoes on the board, matching one end to an open end of a domino already on the board.
+To start the game, the first player places a domino on the table.
+Each player then takes turns placing one of their dominoes on the board, matching one end to an open end of a domino already on the board.
 If a player cannot make a legal play, they must pass their turn to the next player.

 Dominoes is a fun and challenging game that takes practice.
 To learn the nuances of the game, and become a better Dominoes player, check out the pop.in app!
 Play with real people in real time on pop.in, and explore other games like Spades, Hearts, Liar’s Dice, or our collaborative crossword.
 We have daily tournaments for all of your favorite games, real prizes, and a welcoming community.